Contact Me

 • Place to stay while building/remodeling if necessary

 If you don't have any idea what your project may cost, this is the time to consult with some builders, architects and/or designers, even loan officers at your bank.
-If you have a good idea of what you are looking for and can present these folks with photos, drawings or magazine articles, it will give them a place to start with your design.
-Although all the items you desire aren't yet "set in stone", you will have a starting cost which you can then build upon by adding/removing features.
+If you have a good idea of what you're looking for and can present them with photos, drawings or magazine articles, it will give them a place to start with your design.
+Although all the items you desire aren't yet "set in stone," you will have a starting cost which you can then build upon by adding/removing features.

 The Design Process

-• Decide whether to choose a professional designer/architect or design your own project.
+• Decide whether to choose a professional designer/architect or to design your own project.

-• Get preliminary designs and schematics to help you visualize how the project might look and to help in identifying any early problems.
+• Get preliminary designs and schematics to help you visualize how the project might look.

 • Get extra set of preliminary plans to present to the local building authorities.